hananils/kirby-xslt/README.md

     tags: true
 ```

 Methods are applied from top to bottom.
-Any existing field method can be used so it's also possible to apply the `lower` method:
+[Any existing field method](https://getkirby.com/docs/reference/templates/field-methods) can be used so it's also possible to apply the `lower` method for example:

 ```yml
 content: